 The most-powerful Chrysler production V8 yet is 90 per cent different to the regular SRT Hemi.
 It features bespoke forged pistons, a forged steel crank, powder-forged conrods and other revised bottom-end specs.
 The heads and block remain alloy and iron respectively.

 Our 300 Hellcat yanks the Charger Hellcat’s rev-matching and paddle-shifting TorqueFlite 8HP90 eight-speed auto – which boasts 160-millisecond upshifts.
-A Schwarzenegger-spec six-speed manual is lifted from Dodge’s Viper range.
+A Schwarzenegger-spec six-speed manual could be revived from the days of the Viper… maybe?
+Please?

 From the original Dodge Challenger Hellcat, our 300 gets massive 390mm two-piece rotors with six-piston Brembo calipers, along with 20 x 9.5-inch forged alloy rims in either black or Oh-So-Tokyo-Tuner dark bronze finish.